FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ![alt text](https://github.com/rohangreddy/Interactive-Lab-Hub/blob/Fall2021/Lab%203/checklist.JPG)

+I initially anticipated that most responses would be yes or no answers.
+However, many of the questions are in either-or format.
+For example, "Do you have fever or chills".
+While the standard yes or no responses would work here, some people would answer "fever" or "chills".
+Additionally, people might provide even more information such as their temperature value.
+There are many different answers to anticipate, and it might be simplest to structure the questions to purely accept yes or no answers.

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+Video will be uploaded by EOD

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!